mmeganshaw/deltapartners/README.md

 # deltapartners
-A website I was commissioned to build for Delta Partners - one of the leading executive recruiting firms in the world.
+A website I was commissioned to build for Delta Partners - one of the top executive search firms in the U.S.